aspose-email-cloud/aspose-email-cloud-java/docs/AiNameApi.md

 <a name="expandParsed"></a>
 ## expandParsed

-Description: Expands a person&#39;s parsed name into a list of possible alternatives using options for expanding instructions.
+Description: Expands a person's parsed name into a list of possible alternatives using options for expanding instructions.

 Returns: List of name variations.